 In terms of SEO, JSON-LD is implemented using the Schema.org vocabulary.
 It’s actually considered to be easier to implement as you can simply paste the markup within the HTML document, rather than wrapping the markup around HTML elements.

-However, search engines currently only display a few types of JSON-LD markup on the search results page, so the practical application of JSON-LD is limited.
+However, search engines currently only display a few types of JSON-LD markup in their results page, so the practical application of JSON-LD is limited.

-One of the biggest advantages to using Schema markup is that it creates what’s known as rich snippets.
+One of the biggest advantages is that schema markup creates what’s known as rich snippets.

 Google loves rich snippets: